colorfulnotion/docs.colorfulnotion.com/source/index.html.md

 xcContractAddress*|A precompiled XC20 contract address specifying the xcAsset at origination chain

 *This is an EVM specific concept that’s currently used by both Moonbeam and Astar

+## XCM Websocket

+Subscribe to Websocket to receive xcmInfo Struct in realtime

+[TDB]

 # Search (tx, events, xcms...)